-Committee he is required to report annually to the Legislature.
-This report is published at the start of the regular session and covers the calendar vear.
-It contains statistical he Committee maintains a continuous review of the statutory authority upon which each administrative rule is based and notifies the agency if its authority is eliminated or significantly changed by preceding repeal, amendment or holding of a court of last resort.
-Following each session of the Legislature, the Committee reviews each law signed by the Governor or allowed to become law without his signature and determines whether the law will have a probable effect on an agency's If so, the affected agency is rules. notified f the reviewing attorneys have concerns that a proposed or existing rule may not be authorized or exceeds the delegated rulemaking authority, the agency is contacted.
+The Committee maintains a continuous review of the statutory authority upon which each administrative rule is based and notifies the agency if its authority is eliminated or significantly changed by repeal, amendment, or decision of a court of last resort.
+Following each session of the Legislature, the Committee reviews each law signed by the Governor or allowed to become law without his signature and determines whether the law will have a probable effect on an agency's rules.
+If so, the affected agency is notified.

+If the reviewing attorneys have concerns that a proposed or existing rule may not be authorized or exceeds the delegated rulemaking authority, the agency is contacted.
 Often, the agency agrees that there is no authority for the rule and withdraws or amends the rule to meet the staff concerns.
 If there is disagreement about whether or not there is authority for the rule, the rule is scheduled for consideration by the full Committee.
 The agency may appear before the Committee and present argument and evidence in support of its rule.
-If, after hearing the agency's argument. the Committee does not find statutory authority for the rule, an objection is voted and the agency has a statutory period in which to respond.
-If the agency refuses to modify or withdraw a rule to which the Committee has objected, public notice of the objection is given and a notation accompanies the rule when it appears in the Florida Administrative Code.
+If, after hearing the agency's Committee argument, the does statutory not find authority for the rule, an objection is voted and the agency statutory has а period in which to respond.
+If the agency refuses to modify or withdraw a rule to which the Committee has objected, public notice of the objection is given and a notation accompanies the rule when it is published in the Florida Administrative Code.